Last Updated on February 26, 2023 by BTS 101

-- EXO – Love Shot, Monster, Tempo, Call Me Baby – EXO is the OG Third Generation kPop group and their fandom is also very organized and motivated online – sometimes leading to friction with ARMY.
+- EXO – Love Shot, Monster, Tempo, Call Me Baby, Wolf – EXO is the OG Third Generation Kpop group and their fandom is also very organized and motivated online – sometimes leading to friction with ARMY.

-- GoT7 – You Calling My Name, Not By The Moon – sadly now defunct, you may see GoT7 members pursuing solo careers, including Jackson Wang (a good friend of RM’s) and BamBam (try his awesome song RiBBon) – both English speakers so they show up on American TV often.
+- GoT7 – You Calling My Name, Not By The Moon – although now reunited, they did have a long hiatus so you may see GoT7 members pursuing solo careers, including Jackson Wang (a good friend of RM’s) and BamBam (try his awesome song RiBBon) – both English speakers so they show up on American TV often.
 Meanwhile, GoT7 member Yugyeom is a very good friend of Jungkook and they even have matching tattoos of an ox (for the year they were born) and the word “truth.”